arunkumarramesh/Drosophila-genetic-mapping/README.md

 Next fine mapping.

-This is the oberved risk ratio from non-recombinant flies (adults with capsules) (same  marker genotype at 3 and 27cM).
+This is the observed risk ratio from non-recombinant flies (adults with capsules) (same  marker genotype at 3 and 27cM).
 There were 738 flies RR genotype and 260 SS flies
 ```
 observedRR=906/282
 ```